DanonymousCoder/Geeksforgeeks-2/README.md

-Hi, this is a repository created for me to practice what i'm learning
+Hi, this is a repository created for me to practice what I'm learning
 # Geeksforgeeks-2